Stéphane Courtois: Influence abroad

 Although sometimes contested in France, his works are generally more favourably received abroad, especially in the former communist regimes of Eastern Europe.

 Romania

 Translation of his work

-As proof of his ideologic influence, an important part of his work has been translated into Romanian (The Black Book of Communism, Such a long night, Dictionary of communism, Communism and Totalitarianism, The blind spot in European history, etc.).
+As proof of his ideological influence, an important part of his work has been translated into Romanian (The Black Book of Communism, Such a long night, Dictionary of communism, Communism and Totalitarianism, The blind spot in European history, etc.).

 Sighet Memorial and Study Centre in Bucharest

 Since 2001, he has been the rector of the Summer School of the Sighet Memorial.
 The visits to Romania are the project of the Ministry of Foreign Affairs.

 Estonia

 In 2000, Kommunismi must Raamat the Estonian version of the Black Book of Communism received political support by being prefaced by the President of Estonia Lennart Meri.
 The preface was titled "Shadows over the world" ("Varjud maailma Kohal").
 At the same time, the Prime Minister Mart Laar participated in this collective work by signing an additional chapter of 80 pages "Estonia and Communism" ("Eesti ja kommunism").